TactileVision/CollabJam/doc/CODE.md

 ##### Messages

 - Strings define the different message types in IPC.
-The messages for the Collabjam-Client are define in the `[core/IPC/IpcChannels.ts]` file
+The messages for the Collabjam-Client are defined in the `[core/IPC/IpcChannels.ts]` file
 - (⚠️WIP) The messages are structured in the `function.target.message` scheme
   - e.g. `bluetooth.main.writeAmplitudeBuffer` is a message coming from the renderer process targeting to the bluetooth functionality of the main process
-  - e.g. `bluetooth.renderer.connectedToDevice` is a message from the main process, informing the renderer process about a newly connetec device
+  - e.g. `bluetooth.renderer.connectedToDevice` is a message from the main process, informing the renderer process about a newly connected device

 ### Folder Structure

-- Multiple categroies, ordered by level of fundamentality
+- The folder structure of collabjam-client groups the code into features and groups them into three categories:
-  - App: Infrastructure of the application like Routing, Sidebar, Root View
+  - **App** contains the infrastructure components of the application:
+    - Routing
+    - Vue Store
+    - The fundamental Vue Views defining the always available UI
+      - **Root View** All other views are injected into the root view
+      - Sidebar
-  - Core: Base functionality of the CollabJam application like IPC, BLE Connection, Basic Tactile Display API
+  - **Core** is made up of the base functionality of the CollabJam client application
+    - IPC
+    - Managing BLE Connections
+    - A basic API for tactile displays
   - ⚠️ Features: Views and functions based on top of the core features

 - Each (sub)category is a folder